mishelashala/zettelkasten/sources/Working Effectively with Legacy Code.md

 «When you break dependencies in legacy code, you often have to suspend your sense of aesthetics a bit.
 Some dependencies break cleanly; others end up looking less than ideal from a design point of view.», p18

+## Legacy Code Change Algorithm

+	1. Identify change points.
+	2. Find test points.
+	3. Break dependencies.
+	4. Write tests.
+	5. Make changes and refactor

+Page 18

+## Motivation behind the algorithm

+«We wan to make functional changes that deliver value while bringing more of the system under test.», p18

+## The end result of the algorithm

+«At the end of each programming episode, we should be able to point not only to code that provides some new feature, but also its tests.», p18

+## Why we need to break dependencies

+«Dependencies are often the most obvious impediment to testing.», p19

+## Another form of the legacy code paradox

+«Often in legacy code, you have to break dependencies to get tests in place.
+Ideally, we should have tests that tell us wether the things we do to break dependencies cause problems, but often we don't.», p19

+## Working on an ideal system

+«Ideally, we wouldn't have to do anything special to a class to start working with it.
+In an ideal system, we'd be able to create objects of any class in a test harness and start working.
+We'd be able to create objects, write tests for them, and then move on to other things.», p21

+## How we approach systems without tests

+«In systems that weren't develop concurrently with unit tests, we often have to break dependencies to get classes into a test harness», p21

+## Sensing and Separation

+«Generally, when we want to get tests in place, there are two reasons to break dependencies: _sensing_ and _separation_.», p21

+## Sensing

+«We break dependencies to _sense_ when we can't access values our code computes.», p21

+## Separation

+«We break dependencies to _separate_ when we cant' even get a piece of code into a test harness to run.», p21

+## When sensing is necessary

+«We can't sense the effect of our class to methods on this class, and we can't run it separately from the rest of the application.», p22

+## Fake objects and sensing

+«there is one primary tool for sensing: fake collaborators.»

+## Fake Objects

+«A _fake object_ is an object that impersonates some collaborator of your class when it is being tested.», p23

+## Mock Objects

+«Mock objects are fakes that perform assertions internally.», p27

+## Benefits of using mocks

+«The nice thing about mocks is that we can tell them what calls to expect, and then we tell them to check anyd see if they received those calls.», p28

+## Subtle dependencies

+«Reuse is tough.
+Even when pieces of software look independent, they often depend upon each other in subtle ways.», p30

+## Seam

+«A seam is a place where you can alter behavior in your program without editing in that place.», p31

+## Object Seam

+«We were able to change the method that is called without changing the method that calls it.», p33

+## Benefits of seams

+«If we can replace behavior at seams, we can selectively exclude dependencies in our tests.», p33

+## Seam implications

+«When you have a seam, you have a place where behavior can change.», p36

+## Enabling point

+«Every seam has an enabling point, a place where you can make the decision to use one behavior or another.», p36

+## Method call vs implementation

+«The fundamental thing to recognize is that when we look at a call in an object-oriented program, it does not define which method will actually be executed.», p40

+## Polymorphism

+«Without knowing what object `cell` points to, we just don't know.
+It could be the `Recalculate` method of `ValueCell` or the `Recalculate` method of `FormulaCell`.», p41

+## Not all methods are seams

+«In object-oriented languages, not all method calls are seams.», p41

 # Bibliography